 There are no specific legal issues arising from the report.
 As part of the Council's risk management strategy, the corporate risk register identifies those high-level risks that could impact upon the Council's ability to deliver its corporate plan objectives and essential public services.
-Although Audit Committee are responsible for reviewing and assessing the Council's risk management, internal control and corporate governance arrangements, the identification of corporate risks within the risk register and monitoring the effectiveness of the mitigation measures are matters for Cabinet.

-No new corporate risks have been included for the second quarter and no additional corporate risks have been escalated from service area risk registers.
-No corporate risks have been closed or de-escalated back into service areas or monitoring.
-Therefore, there are no changes to the corporate risks, although some of the individual risk scores have changed since the last quarter.
+The identification of corporate risks within the risk register and monitoring the effectiveness of the mitigation measures are matters for Cabinet.
+No new corporate risks have been included for the third quarter and no additional corporate risks have been escalated from service area risk registers.
+One corporate risk has been closed, and combined with a related housing service risk, but no risks have been de-escalated back into service areas or monitoring.
+Therefore, there are no changes to the corporate risks, although some of the individual risk scores have changed since the last guarter.